Is it true that the birthplace of the nesting doll is not Russia, but Japan?

-One of the most ancient crafts in Russia - Dymkovskaya A toy that arose about the 15th century in Zarechny Sloboda Dymkovo next to Khlynov (modern Kirov).
-The figures were made of clay, then burned, and then painted.
-Wooden toys Produced In many regions of the country: in the Arkhangelsk, Novgorod, Vologda, Vladimir, Nizhny Novgorod and Moscow provinces.
-Most often, horses and birds were made of wood, as well as simplified images of people.
-Products were both from a whole piece of wood, and from individual branches and chips.
-Moreover, researchers Markthat among the whole variety of popular fishing in traditional Russian culture there were no toys investing one in another.
+One of the most ancient crafts in Russia - Dymkovskaya a toy that arose around the 15th century in the trans-river settlement of Dymkovo near Khlynov (modern Kirov).
+The figurines were made of clay, then fired, and then painted.
+Wooden toys produced in many regions of the country: in Arkhangelsk, Novgorod, Vologda, Vladimir, Nizhny Novgorod and Moscow provinces.
+Most often, horses and birds were made from wood, as well as simplified images of people.
+Products were either made from a whole piece of wood or from individual branches and chips.
+At the same time, researchers note, that among all the variety of folk crafts in traditional Russian culture there were no toys nested inside one another.

 File:Daruma dolls at nishiarai Daishi Jan 2 2020 various.jpeg

-Nesnad, CC by 4.0Via Wikimedia Commons
+Nesnad, CC BY 4.0, via Wikimedia Commons

 File:Kokeshi Kids (3226190411).jpg

-This is not for sure
+This is not accurate

 What do our verdicts mean?